Saturate/react2shell/README.md

 # CVE-2025-55182 Scanner

+> [!NOTE]
+> I didn't have too much time to keep updating this, use https://github.com/assetnote/react2shell-scanner for more elaborate scanning and testing with PoC verification.

 A vulnerability scanner for CVE-2025-55182, a critical RCE vulnerability in React Server Components and Next.js.

 ## Quick Start